Student financial aid in the United States: Work-study

 The Federal Work-Study Program is a form of financial aid.
 Work-study jobs allow students to get campus jobs, when possible within their field of interest, and are more flexible than off-campus part-time jobs because they are designed to accommodate student schedules.
-In 2022, Williams College became the first institution of higher education in the United States to completely eliminate work-study (along with loans) from their financial aid programs by offering an "all grant" financial aid package.
+In 2022, Williams College became the first institution of higher education in the United States to eliminate work-study (along with loans) from their financial aid programs by offering an "all grant" financial aid package.

 Scholarships

 While the terms grant and scholarship are frequently used interchangeably, there is a difference.
 Scholarships may have a financial need component but rely on other criteria as well.
-Some private need-based awards are confusingly called scholarships, and require the results of a FAFSA (the family's EFC).
+Some private need-based awards are confusingly called scholarships and require the results of a FAFSA (the family's EFC).
 However, scholarships are often merit-based, while grants tend to be need-based.

 Scholarships, similar to grants, do not need to be repaid.
 Scholarships come from state, educational institutions, and private agencies.
-Scholarships can be awarded based on merit, financial need, student characteristics (such as gender, race, religion, family and medical history, and the like), creativity, career field, college, athletic ability, among other categories.
+Scholarships can be awarded based on merit, financial need, student characteristics (such as gender, race, religion, family and medical history, and the like), creativity, career field, college, and athletic ability, among other categories.

 There are search engines available to find scholarships such as Peterson's, Unigo, Fastweb, Cappex, Chegg, The College Board, and Niche (formerly known as College Prowler).